Ultraviolet Lamps - A Mineral Collector's Primer:

 What is the difference between longwave and shortwave UV lamps?

-True longwave UV lamps produce mostly longwave UV light; they have a filter which screens out most (but not all) visible light.
+True longwave UV lamps produce mostly longwave UV light; they have a special filter which screens out most (but not all) visible light.
 "Blacklights" are an inexpensive way of producing longwave UV; they too have a visible light filter, but it is much less effective than that on a true longwave UV lamp.
-For most hobby and display applications, "blacklights" work just fine.
-Longwave UV light is present in sunlight, and is not harmful to humans.
+For most hobby and fluorescent display applications, "blacklights" will work, they just cast a blue cast on everything, which is not fluorescence but reflection.
+Longwave UV light is present in sunlight, and is generally not considered harmful to humans.

 Shortwave UV lamps come in two types – filtered and unfiltered.
-Unfiltered shortwave lamps invariably produce a lot of visible light in addition to the shortwave UV light; they are fine for germicidal applications, or tanning applications, but are largely useless in examining or displaying fluorescent objects – the visible light produced simply drowns out any fluorescence produced.
+Unfiltered shortwave lamps invariably produce a lot of visible light in addition to the shortwave UV light; they are fine for germicidal applications, but are largely useless in examining or displaying fluorescent objects – the visible light produced simply drowns out any fluorescence produced.
 Filtered shortwave lamps use a very expensive filter which allows shortwave UV through, but filters out almost all visible light; they are the ones which are used by scientists or hobbyists observing fluorescent minerals.
-Midwave UV lamps use the same filter used by shortwave lamps, but use a special phosphor inside the tube to produce mostly midwave UV light.
-Although both midwave and shortwave UV are produced by the sun, our Earth’s atmosphere filters out almost all of the shortwave UV, and most of the midwave UV as well.
-This is a good thing, because long-term exposure to midwave and/or shortwave UV light is suspected to cause skin cancer and cataracts.
+Midwave UV lamps use the same filter as shortwave lamps, but use a special phosphor inside (or outside) the tube to produce mostly midwave UV light.
+Although both midwave and shortwave UV are produced by the sun, our Earth’s atmosphere filters out virtually all of the shortwave UV, and most of the midwave UV as well.
+This is a good thing for us, because long-term exposure to midwave and/or shortwave UV light is suspected to cause skin cancer and cataracts.
 For protection, you should always wear safety glasses (which block UV) when using shortwave or midwave UV lamps.
-Limiting skin exposure is also a good idea.
+Limiting skin exposure is also essential - I have personally received a bad "sunburn" on the back of my hand from < 5 min. of sporadic exposure to a powerful shortwave lamp while simply moving specimens around in a display....

 What kind of lamp do I need for fluorescent mineral collecting?